 We found an affordable apartment hotel that was luxurious, suited our needs and we would highly recommend.
 It even had a washing machine!
 You can view that hotel and check prices here.
 If you are looking for more Dubai Hotels, try here.

-Find out more about SMCCU, their Cultural Tours, Meals and other events here
+Find out more about SMCCU, their Cultural Tours, Meals and other events at their website.

 We booked our Dubai desert camel safari through Get Your Guide, check pricing and availability here.
 Highly recommended for the ease of booking, a few clicks and we were done, ready to picked up from our hotel.
 They offer loads of other Dubai tours, including this cultural tour.

 We hope you found our review of the cultural tour and lunch helpful in deciding what to do during your Dubai stay.
 Even if you don’t take this tour, try to get to Old Dubai to wander and check out The Creek and nearby souks.
 The Gold Souk is on the other side of The Creek from Old Dubai and this is where you’ll see that Dubai is in Asia.
 We have more Dubai information on our main Dubai Travel Blog page, sign up to follow the adventure and receive more travel updates from all over the world.